-Safeguarding - Child Protection Policy
+Safeguarding - Child Protection Policy for CP Riverside School

-Autumn 2022
+Autumn 2023

-Review Date: Autumn 2022 Reviewed & adopted by: Trustees Next Review Due: Autumn 2023 Updated by: A Turkson-Jones Safeguarding Officer Mid-Reviews (statutory): Section 47: replaced reference to 'DfE guidance on sexual violence and sexual harassment between children in schools 2021' with 'KCSiE 2022 Part Five' (27/9/2022).
-Document No: POL-OPS-001 considered proprie Trust in that these i contained on this document is etary to East Midlands Education tems and processes were developed e.
+Review Date: Autumn 2023 Reviewed & adopted by: Trustees Next Review Due: Autumn 2024 Updated by: A Turkson-Jones Safeguarding Officer Mid-Reviews (statutory): Document No: POL-OPS-001 considered proprie Trust in that these i contained on this document is etary to East Midlands Education tems and processes were developed e.
 This information shall not be or duplicated.